Enhex/value_ptr/README.md

 # value_ptr
 Template class that holds a pointer and automatically dereferences it.
 Allows writing more clean and elegant code.
+Conceptually it changes the default access of the pointer from address to value.

 ####Insall